primatejs/primate/docs/guide/hooks.md

 defined in `components/clock.mustache`, a client requesting `GET /clock?time=11:45am` will have the `view` handler show a mustache component rendered into HTML.

-## publish

-***Executed** once

-**Precondition** none

-This hook allows modules to publish client-side code and entry points.
-It is particularly useful for [frontend frameworks], which may need to register their own core scripts.

-Publishing entry points allow bundler modules to effectively consolidate code during the `bundle` hook.

-This hook accepts the app as its first and the next subscriber as its second parameter.

 ## handle